jeymo092/Web-Penetration-testing-/README.md

 ## Recommendations
 - **General Recommendations:** Overall suggestions for improving the security posture.
 - **Specific Recommendations:** Tailored recommendations for each identified vulnerability.

+## Outdated Software Versions
+Identify and address any outdated software versions, applying the necessary updates and patches.

 ## Conclusion
 Summarize the overall findings and express the importance of addressing the identified vulnerabilities promptly.